 airbrush and compressor

 WE OFFER FREE STUDIO TOURS EVERY 2 MONTHS OR SO.
-You can sign up for them through our online store under “workshops.”
-Feel free to bring other family and encourage friends that might enjoy a look back into the past.
-If you have a group of 6 or more, such as a class, organization, business department, we can arrange a special tour and can even try to create a focus that is more connected to your interests.
+Sign up through our online store under “workshops.”
+Feel free to bring your family and encourage friends who might enjoy a look back into the past.
+For groups of 6 or more (such as students, a club or organization, business department, etc.), we are happy to arrange a special tour a with a focus connected to your interests.

-Discussion about the history of letterpress printing, typography with a chance to hold a piece of 4,000-year-old cuneiform, and a number of great examples of early printing, and a Gutenberg page in handset metal type
+Discussion about the history of letterpress printing and typography, with a chance to hold a piece of 4,000-year-old cuneiform, and examine examples of early printing, and a Gutenberg Bible page printed from contemporary handset metal type

-We will show some our creative work including books, posters, cards, invitations
+Presentation of contemporary creative letterpress work, including books, posters, cards, invitations

-We will tour our 2,200 square foot facility with our 2 iron hand presses, 2 Vandercook cylinder presses, floor-model and tabletop platen presses, an Intertype linecaster, Heidelberg Windmill, Miele V-50, rotary paper cutter, board shears, perforator, and paper drill.
+A tour our 2,200 square foot facility with 2 iron hand presses, 2 Vandercook cylinder presses, floor-model and tabletop platen presses, an Intertype linecaster and antique wood and metal type cases

-We will explain composition of wood and metal type, the use of California Job Cases, composing sticks, etc.
+An explanation of handsetting wood and metal type, the use of California Job Cases, composing sticks, etc.

 CLICK HERE TO LINK TO OUR WORKSHOP REGISTRATION PAGE AND LOOK FOR STUDIO TOUR OFFERINGS.
-If you want to set something up special for groups of 6 or more just email us with a couple of suggested dates.
+To set up something special for your group of 6 or more, please email us with a couple of suggested dates.
 We are happy to offer these on weekdays or evenings.
-Most of our weekends are taken up with workshops.
+With enough advance notice, we can adjust our typical weekend workshop schedule.